Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms

 \end{prop}

 \pf (1) and (2) follow from Propositions 4.3 of \cite{L2} (also see \cite{DZ}).
-To prove (3), consider the subalgebra $cl(d)$ of $A(H_\F,d)$ generated by $a_i(0)$ where $i\in supp(d).$ Then $cl(d)$ is a Clifford algebra of dimension $2^{|d|}$ and is a semisimple module for itself.
-It is well known that $cl(d)$ is a simple algebra with the unique irreducible module of dimension $2^{|d|/2}$ if $|d|$ is even, and is a sum of two simple algebras with two inequivalent simple modules of dimension $2^{(|d|-1)/2}$ if $|d|$ is odd.
-It is clear that any irreducible $cl(d)$-submodule $W$ of $cl(d)$ generates an irreducible $\tau(d)$-twisted module $A(H_\F,d)W.$ The proof is complete.
+To prove (3) consider the subalgebra $cl(d)$ of $A(H_\F,d)$ generated by $a_i(0)$ where $i\in supp(d).$ Then $cl(d)$ is a Clifford algebra of dimension $2^{|d|}$ and is a semisimple module for itself.
+It is well know that $cl(d)$ is a simple algebra with the unique irreducible module of dimension $2^{|d|/2}$ if $|d|$ is even, and is a sum of two simple algebras with two inequivalent simple modules of dimension $2^{(|d|-1)/2}.$ It is clear that any irreducible $cl(d)$-submodule $W$ of $cl(d)$ generates an irreducible $\sigma(d)$-twisted module $A(H_\F,d)W.$ The proof is complete.

-We also have the following decomposition of $V(H,d)$ as a module for $T_r:$
+We also have the following decomposition of $V(H_{\BF},d)$ as a module for $T_r:$